ghc-proposals/ghc-proposals/proposals/0000-implicit-import.rst

 Managing such imports has the following negative effects:

 - It increases the file length.
-- The author needs to jump to the top of the file each time a new module is used.
+- The author needs to jump to the top of the file each time a new module is added or removed.
-- It complicates code refactoring when moving a definition requires moving (or copying) its import.
+- It encourages using unqualified imports because unqualified is the default, which can lead to import conflicts.

 Proposed Change Specification
 -----------------------------
 I propose an extension to enable implicit qualified imports.

-When the ``ImplicitQualifiedImport`` language extension is enabled, unknown fully qualified symbols are gracefully resolved early in the compilation pipeline by injecting an implicit ``import qualified`` statement when necessary.
-The pipeline might need an extra pass to collect missing imports.

 GHCi already implements this feature via the ``-fimplicit-import-qualified`` flag, but it does not seem to work with GHC.
 Moreover the flag is not documented in ``ghc --show-options``, but it is accepted.
 Therefore this proposal deprecates the ``-fimplicit-import-qualified`` flag in favor of ``-XImplicitQualifiedImport``, so that the behavior is consistent between GHC and GHCi.

+When the ``ImplicitQualifiedImport`` extension is enabled, GHC calls the qualified name lookup function GHCi uses (``GHC.Rename.Env.lookupQualifiedNameGHCi``) before throwing a ``Not in scope`` error.

 Examples